What you need to know about the new Line 1 subway extension opening Sunday

 You don’t have to pay twice

-Customers will be able to ride the entire length of Line 1 on a single TTC fare, even when crossing into Vaughan.
-However you’ll need to pay again if you switch to another transit system, such as a York region Transit bus.
+Customers will be able to ride the entire length of Line 1 on a single TTC fare, even when crossing into Vaughan on the subway.
+However you’ll need to pay again if you switch to another transit system, such as a York Region Transit bus (Customers crossing Steeles Avenueby bus elsewhere in the city will still have to pay an additional fare).

 What’s new?